 Consumer Unit

-Wiring and Circuits
+Electrical Wiring and Circuits

-Sockets and Lighting
+Sockets and Lighting Systems

 Consumer Units and Electrical Safety Protection

-One of the most important parts of any home electrical installation is the consumer unit.
 Older fuse boxes with rewireable fuses are now considered outdated and may not provide adequate protection against modern electrical faults.

-Modern consumer units include:
+Modern consumer units commonly include:

 • RCD protection (Residual Current Devices)